 There were other extremely tempting dishes on the menu including a bison burger, filet mignon, lamb, pulled pork, salmon, and chicken.
 They also have 11 different kinds of pizza to choose from.
 This diverse menu truly has something for everyone.

 When we were finished, we left very satisfied!
 The bill was reasonable, the food was delicious, we enjoyed a variety of good music (some young guy and his guitar,) and the service was timely and efficient.
 What else can I say?

 I have been here before where I ate inside at The Grind, and I really enjoyed that experience there as well.

-To get there, you can turn off Granada onto the first road east of the restaurant (Beach Street), and then turn LEFT onto New Britain Ave.
-Or you can turn off Granada onto the first road west of the restaurant (N. Ridgewood Ave), and then turn RIGHT onto New Britain Ave.
+To get there, you can turn off Granada onto the first road east of the restaurant (Beach St.), and then turn left onto New Britain Ave.
+Or you can turn off Granada onto the first road west of the restaurant (N. Ridgewood Ave.), and then turn right onto New Britain Ave.